benbjohnson/litestream.io/content/getting-started/_index.md

 Password: minioadmin
 ```

-Next, click the "+" button in the lower right-hand corner and then click the
+Next, navigate to "Buckets", click the "Create Bucket" button in the top right corner and then click the
-_"Create Bucket"_ icon.
+_"Save"_ icon.
 Name your bucket, `"mybkt"`.

 ## Setting up your database